 Get lost in the narrow streets of Trastevere, feel a unique atmosphere of the district, and finally stop at one of the numerous cafés or trattorias to meet the locals and try the best of Italian food and Roman dishes.

 Tip: there are a lot of little corners and hidden benches so you will feel comfortable while breastfeeding.

 Where to stay in Rome with a baby

-We chose a place near the Vatican Museum, and we were happy with our stay, so we can genuinely recommend this B&B. [Click here to check the availability]
+This time we chose a place near the Vatican Museum, and we were satisfied with our choice.
+If you are looking for a family-friendly B&B, we can recommend this one: [Click here to check the availability]

 or… find your own accommodation

 - Lightweight, durable, and compact fold stroller.

 - Baby carrier is one of the most useful item in Rome.

 - With portable changing pad you will always be prepared to quickly change a diaper.